-Generally I prepare omam kuzhambu when we return home from a vacation, or after attending a wedding ceremony for few days, as omam is beneficial to treat indigestion or flatulence.
-I also make omam kuzhambu and serve with hot steaming rice & roasted papad (sutta appalam), when we crave for a home-cooked food that soothes our stomach.
+Omam kuzhambu is a traditional kuzhambu prepared using aromatic spices with medicinal properties.
+Omam is beneficial to treat indigestion or flatulence.
+Hence I like to prepare omam kuzhambu when we return home from a vacation, or after attending a wedding ceremony for few days.
+I usually serve it with hot steaming rice & roasted papad (sutta appalam), when we crave for a home-cooked food that soothes our stomach.
+Now I have prepared a meal with omam Kuzhambu, dal (paruppu), stir-fried ladies finger (vendakai poriyal), spicy veg gravy (chettinad masala kootu) & sutta appalam and served for lunch.

-Omam (ajwain / carom seeds / Bishop’s weed) are tiny seeds resembling cumin seeds of distinctive flavor & bitter taste.
-It contains thymol, a substance found in thyme seeds and has same medicinal properties like anti-cancerous, anti-inflammatory, anti-fungal, anti-microbial, anti-spasmodic, etc. It is used in Ayurvedic medicine mainly to treat stomach ache, indigestion, gastritis & flatulence; its decoction treats nausea & headache; its vapour acts as a broncho-dilator and relieves chest & nasal congestion.
+Omam seeds are tiny seeds resembling cumin seeds but these have a distinctive aroma & bitter flavor.
+According to Ayurveda omam seeds are useful to treat stomach ache, indigestion, gastritis & flatulence.
+The decoction treats nausea & headache, but its vapour acts as a broncho-dilator and relieves chest & nasal congestion.
+Omam seeds contain thymol, and hence they have the following medicinal properties:

 How to include omam into our diet:

-While cooking these seeds its bitter taste needs to be masked by adding ingredients that are sweet or sour.
-We can use omam in some of the recipes as below :
+While using these seeds we need to mask its bitter flavor by adding ingredients that are sweet or sour.
+So we can use omam in some of the recipes as below :

 - Roti, paratha, bread, or cookies – sprinkle few seeds into the dough.

-- Oma podi, bajji (gram flour fritters) – powdered seeds can be added into water while making the dough.
+- Oma podi, bajji (gram flour fritters) – add the powdered seeds into the dough.

-- Any curry, gravy, or kuzhambu – omam may be added while tempering or mixed into the gravy in powder form.
+- Any curry, gravy, or kuzhambu – add into the tempering or spice powder.

 Omam kuzhambu recipe: